Aviva Equity Release Review

 Partial Repayments

-Aviva’s lifetime mortgage allows for partial repayments of up to 10% of the loan amount per year15, providing benefits such as managing interest growth, preserving estate value, and financial flexibility.
+Partial repayments of up to 10% of the loan amount per year15are a feature of Aviva’s lifetime mortgage, providing benefits such as managing interest growth, preserving estate value, and financial flexibility.

 Aviva’s Enhanced Lifetime Mortgage

-Aviva provides an Enhanced Lifetime Mortgage option for individuals with certain medical conditions or lifestyle factors, which could possibly result in reduced interest rates or an increased Loan-to-Value ratio.
+Aviva’s Enhanced Lifetime Mortgage is an option for individuals with certain medical conditions or lifestyle factors, which could result in reduced interest rates or an increased Loan-to-Value ratio.

 The calculation considers your age and property value